 |Case Leaders:||Jeroen van Kwawegen, Gregory V. Varallo, Edward G. Timlin|

 The complaint alleges that the Merger was the product of an unfair process that resulted in an unfair price for Viacom’s stockholders.
-Specifically, as to process, the complaint alleges, among other things, that the Merger was negotiated by a conflicted special committee—consisting of directors Redstone appointed to the Viacom Board by written consent—that prioritized effectuating Redstone’s wishes (e.g., ensuring that Viacom’s CEO became CEO of the combined company) over the interests of Viacom’s stockholders.
-Illustrating the unfairness of the price, the complaint alleges that (i) in 2018, Viacom and CBS agreed to an exchange ratio of 0.6135 CBS shares for every Viacom share (implying a $12.8 billion Viacom enterprise value) before the potential merger fell through due to corporate governance disagreements, (ii) between the time the potential merger fell through in 2018 and the time CBS and Viacom agreed to the Merger in 2019, Viacom’s financial performance improved dramatically while CBS’s financial performance and prospects deteriorated, and (iii) Viacom’s stockholders received a worse exchange ratio in the Merger (0.59625) than was negotiated in 2018, implying that Viacom was worth $1 billion less than it was worth in 2018 before its financial performance improved dramatically.
+Specifically, the complaint alleges, among other things, that the Merger was negotiated by a conflicted special committee—consisting of directors Redstone hand-picked for the Viacom Board—that prioritized effectuating Redstone’s wishes (e.g., Redstone’s long-standing desire to combine Viacom and CBS to enhance her legacy and strong preference that Viacom’s CEO lead the combined company) over the interests of Viacom’s minority stockholders.
+Illustrating the unfairness of the price, the complaint alleges that (i) in 2018, Viacom and CBS agreed to an exchange ratio that implied a $12.8 billion value for Viacom before the potential merger fell through due to corporate governance disagreements, (ii) between the time the potential merger fell through in 2018 and the time CBS and Viacom agreed to the Merger in 2019, Viacom’s financial performance improved dramatically, and (iii) Viacom’s conflicted special committee agreed to an exchange ratio in 2019 that implied an $11.8 billion value for Viacom or $1 billion less than was implied by the 2018 agreed-upon exchange ratio before Viacom’s financial performance improved dramatically.

+On February 6, 2020 Vice Chancellor Slights appointed BLB&G as Lead Counsel and its client, CalPERS, as Lead Plaintiff.
 On February 28, 2020 Lead Plaintiff filed an Amended Verified Class Action Complaint.
 Defendants filed motions to dismiss the Complaint, and on September 15, 2020 the Delaware Court of Chancery heard arguments on the Defendants' motions.
-On December 29, 2020 the Court largely denied Defendants' motions.
-(Click on "Case Documents" at left to view the Court's Opinion.)
+On December 29, 2020 the Court denied Redstone, NAI, and the Viacom Special Committee’s motions to dismiss.